Author has written 8 stories for Sailor Moon, and Legend of Zelda.

 So enjoy my stories, and leave reviews of your own :)

-I also plan to do a little revising of Chapters 1 and 2, which mostly involve adding a scene or two, one of them that a few readers have said that I woefully missed.
+It is also possible I may revise Chapters 1 and 2 before finishing Chapter 20 rather than after.
+Revisions will include: 1) adding a few references, giving a minor character or two some much needed background that they should've gotten in those chapters since they had gotten it in future chapters.
+2) adding a scene or two, one of them that a few readers have said that I woefully missed.
 They were originally left out to keep the chapter from being too long, but after seeing how long this story has become, I might as well redo Chapter 1 with that woefully missed scene or two :)

-So with my job and work on my car, I should have Chapter 20 up within a week or two... hoping for a week :) I apologize for the length of time between updates, and I thank everyone who has kept in touch with me and asked about my fanfic.
-It was your private messages that helped me to get back on track with my fanfic :)
+I apologize for the length of time between updates, and I thank everyone who has kept in touch with me, read my stories, left comments, and asked about my fanfic.
+It was your private messages that helped me make attempts to get back into writing every time :)